-6.15 Periods covered by CCG
+6.4 Periods covered by CCG

-CCG can be paid from the first day of the AY, provided that the student incurs childcare costs for the period from the beginning of the AY.
+The CCG can be paid from the first day of the academic year, provided that the student, whether a first year student or a continuing student, incurs childcare costs for the period from the beginning of the academic year.

-An illustrative example of the payments of the CCG over the AY is shown in the following table.
-In this example the first day of term is taken to be 1 October and assumes the student pays for childcare every week during the AY, including those that fall before 1 October.
+An illustrative example of the payments of the CCG over the academic year is shown in the following table.
+In this example the first day of term is taken to be 1 October and assumes the student pays for childcare every week during the academic year.

-1 September 2021 - 6 July 2022 7 July 2022 - 31 August 2022 (long vacation) 85% of childcare costs for 44 weeks 85% of childcare costs for 8 weeks
+1 September 2018 - 6 July 2019 7 July 2019 - 31 August 2019 (long vacation) 85% of childcare costs for 44 weeks 85% of childcare costs for 8 weeks

-The example above is based on a student claiming CCG for the long vacation and whose AY begins on 1 September 2021.
-The CCG payments start on 1 September even though the first day of term one is 1 October 2021.
-CCG in respect of the months of July and August 2022 is paid in advance with the third instalment of support.
-CCG for childcare costs incurred in September 2022 is paid in arrears with the first instalment of support in the following AY.
+The example above is based on a student claiming CCG for the long vacation and whose academic year begins on 1 September 2018.
+The CCG payments start on 1 September even though the first day of term one is 1 October 2018.
+The CCG in respect of the months of July and August 2019 is paid in advance with the third instalment of support.
+The grant for childcare costs incurred in September 2019 is paid in arrears with the first instalment of support in the following academic year.

-6.16 CCG for final-year students
+6.5 CCG for final year students

-CCG is not payable to final-year students for the period between the end of the course and the end of the AY in which the course ends (regulations 27(7)(2017) and 75(2018)).
-For example, the first day of term is 1 October 2021 and the final term of the course ends on 24 Jun 2022.
-85% of weekly childcare costs are paid for each week of childcare is used between those dates.
+The Childcare Grant is not payable to final year students for the period between the end of the course and the end of the academic year in which the course ends (regulations 27(7)(2017) and 75(2018)).
+For example, the first day of term is 1 October 2018 and the final term of the course ends on 24 Jun 2019.
+85% of weekly childcare costs are paid for each week childcare is used between those dates.

-6.17 Students who have a partner with income
+6.6 Students who have a partner with income

-A student with a partner in receipt of income may still receive CCG but this depends upon:

-- the number of dependent children - the cost of the childcare - the number of weeks that the childcare is used - the level of the income of the partner (if treated as a dependant under regulations 30(1)(2017) and 70(2018))
+A student with a partner in receipt of income may still receive a CCG but this depends upon the number of dependent children, the cost of the childcare, and the number of weeks that the childcare is used, as well as the level of the income of the partner (if treated as a dependant under regulations 30(1),(2017) and 70(2018)).

-6.18 CCG, early years education and free childcare
+6.7 CCG, Early Years Education and free childcare

 Students cannot receive CCG for any childcare that is provided free of charge and when applying should only include childcare costs for which they have to pay a registered or approved childcare provider.

-Additionally, all three and four year olds are entitled to 15 hours per week of free nursery education for 38 weeks of the year, from 1 September, 1 January or 1 April following their third birthday until they reach compulsory school age (the beginning of the school term following their fifth birthday).
-Some two-year-olds are eligible for 570 hours per year of funded early education.
+Additionally, all three and four year olds are entitled to 15 hours a week of free nursery education for 38 weeks of the year, from 1 September, 1 January or 1 April following their 3rd birthday until they reach compulsory school age (the beginning of the school term following their 5th birthday).
+From September 2013, some 2-year-olds are eligible for 570 hours per year of funded early education.

 Local Authorities will provide funding to the early learning providers to enable them to make free places available to eligible children.
-CCG cannot be paid for a period covered by a free early learning place.
-The Code of Practice on the provision of free nursery education places for three and four year olds makes clear that early learning providers should not charge parents up front for an early learning place to be refunded at a later date.
+Therefore, our advice is that the higher education CCG cannot be paid for a period covered by a free early learning place.
+The Code of Practice on the provision of free nursery education places for three and four year olds makes clear that early learning place providers should not charge parents up-front for an early learning place to be refunded at a later date.